FSFTN/Free-Stuffs/README.md

-free-stuff
+Free-Stuff
 ==========

-Free as in freedom stuff and a lot of alternative software
+Free as in Freedom Stuff and Alternative Softwares